Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 The Group's companies have not, however, been penalized for selling faucets in California that have not been certified lead free as required by AB-1953 on and after July 31, 2023.

-There is absolutely no reason to buy any of these faucets.
+There is nothing whatsoever about these companies to recommend them and absolutely no reason to buy any of these faucets.

-Even if your goal is to buy a potentially dangerous, uncertified, contraband faucet, there is likely to be more than one black market seller offering the same or a very similar illegal faucet for a much lower price.
-(See: Amazon's Contraband Faucets for a comprehensive list of illegal faucets sold on Amazon.)
+Even if your goal is to buy a potentially dangerous, uncertified, contraband faucet, you can buy one from many other black market traffickers offering the same or a very similar illegal faucet for a much lower price.
+Amazon alone sells over 40,000 illegal faucets, most costing much less than any of the Group's faucet products.

 Continuing Research